November: Aaron Haba, Sam Creely, Malika Booker, HeeKwang Kim, Valarie Van Styck, Aaron Jafferis

 Becky Joye, Visual Arts; Raleigh, NC — Becky Joye’s work captures the imaginative curiosity of childhood and the universal desire for escape, thrill, and play as an adult.
 She invites the viewer to pause and inhabit the magical moments of beauty and wonder found in the spaces of our imaginations.
 Becky was born in Charlotte, North Carolina and graduated from The University of North Carolina with a Bachelor of Architecture in 2003.
 Now she enjoys escaping to an invented world of color, pattern, and impracticable structures.
 She has exhibited her work in numerous group and solo exhibitions throughout the Southeast and in 2013 was a Regional Emerging Artist-in-Residence at Artspace in Raleigh, NC.
 Her work is in the collections of Capital One, the City of Raleigh, Fidelity Investments, and UVA Hospital.
 In 2015 her work was published in New American Paintings South #118.

-Jessica Sanders, Screen; Los Angeles, CA – -3rd Place: Austin American Statesman Essay Scholarship Contest, 1st Place: Veterans of Foreign Wars Essay Contest, 3rd Place: University Interscholastic League Essay Contest, 1st Place: Fine Arts Festival Essay Scholarship Contest, Accepted to Act One Screenwriting Program / Graduate.
+Jessica Sanders, Screenwriting; Los Angeles, CA — Third Place: Austin American Statesman Essay Scholarship Contest, First Place: Veterans of Foreign Wars Essay Contest, 3rd Place: University Interscholastic League Essay Contest, First Place: Fine Arts Festival Essay Scholarship Contest, Accepted to Act One Screenwriting Program/Graduate.

 Sheree Renee Thomas, Fiction; Seattle, WA — Sheree is the 2015 Lucille Geier Lakes Writer-in-Residence at Smith College, where she is teaching a Writing the Marvelous Real / magical realism course.
 She is the author of Shotgun Lullabies: Stories & Poems (Aqueduct Press) and is the award-winning editor of the groundbreaking anthology, Dark Matter: A Century of Speculative Fiction from the African Diaspora, a New York Times Notable Book of the Year and its sequel, Dark Matter: Reading the Bones (2001 and 2005 World Fantasy Awards).
 Sheree is an alumna of the Clarion West ’99 Science Fiction Writers Workshop in Seattle and has served as an awards juror for the Speculative Fiction Foundation, the Carl Brandon Society, and the James A. Tiptree Awards.
 A Cave Canem Poetry Fellow and New York Foundation of the Arts Fellow, Sheree was awarded the Lee Hope Award for Diverse Voices and the Ledig House / LEF Foundation Award for Fiction.
 Her work has been nominated for a Pushcart Prize and received Honorable Mention in The Year’s Best Fantasy & Horror (16th and 17th volumes).
 Her essays and book reviews appeared in The New York Times, The Washington Post, Essence, The Cascadia Subduction Zone, and numerous other publications.
 Her short stories and poems have appearred in numerous literary journals and anthologies.
 She has new fiction forthcoming in Transition Magazine at the Hutchins Center of Harvard, in the anthologies Memphis Noir edited by Laureen Cantrell and Leonard Gill (Akashic Press) and An Alphabet of Embers edited by Rose Lemberg (Stone Bird Press), and an original graphic novel forthcoming from Rosarium Publishing.